 In sea water, methane gas reacts with the oxygen content of the water and will form into carbonic acid that will contribute in large amounts to the ocean’s acidification.
 Extreme levels of acidification pose grave threats to marine biodiversity.

-As a source of fuel, methane gas if considered from worldwide occurrences of gas hydrates will account for 1x104 gigatons of carbon at the least, based on conservative estimates.
-This is said to be twice the figure of carbon found in all of the Earth's fossil fuels.
+On the other hand these gas hydrates could be considered as a source of fuel instead of methane gas hazards.
+Worldwide occurrences of gas hydrates, could account for 1x104 gigatons of carbon at the least, based on conservative estimates.
+This is said to be twice the figure of carbon found in all of the Earth’s fossil fuels.